lizmat/raku-all-modules/jonathanstowe/Audio-Sndfile/README.md

         native sized within libsndfile - when I have worked out how to do the equivalent of a conditional typedef I'll fix this .)

-    * Round-tripping data read with read-double() to write-double() fails.
-      ( This is due to what appears to be an optimization problem on MoarVM and should be fixed at some point in the future.)

 Also I'd prefer to keep features that aren't directly related to those provided by libsndfile separate, so if you want to manipulate the data, play the data to some audio device or stream it for instance you probably